msantos/tunctl/README.md

 ## PRIVILEGES

-On Linux, beam will need to have privileges to configure interfaces.
+On Linux, beam needs to have privileges to configure interfaces.

 To add cap_net_admin capabilities: